swaldman/sbt-ethereum/src/main/paradox/tutorials/creating-a-smart-contract.md

 @@@

+@@@ note

+**Use Solidity 0.5.x!**

+These tutorials were written a while ago, against Solidity version 0.4.24.

+That compiler remains supported, but Solidity versions 0.5.x are now pretty mature, so we'd recommend you start developing against those.
+In the source code below, where it says `pragma solidity ^0.4.24;`, replace that with `pragma solidity ^0.5.7;`

+Nothing else needs to change!

+Solidity 0.5.x is now _sbt-ethereum_'s default compiler!

+@@@

 ### Define your smart contract source code

 In your repository, you will find a folder called `src/main/solidity`.
 Solidity is the most common language for developing